bambinos/kulprit/docs/index.rst

 .. |Black| image:: https://img.shields.io/badge/code%20style-black-000000.svg
     :target: https://github.com/ambv/black

-Kulprit is under active development so use with care.
+Kulprit is under active development so use it with care.
 If you find any bugs or have any feature requests, please open an issue on GitHub.

-Besides this documentation, we also recomend you to read [Robust and efficient projection predictive inference](https://arxiv.org/abs/2306.15581).
+Besides this documentation, we also recommend you to read `Robust and efficient projection predictive inference <https://arxiv.org/abs/2306.15581>`_.
 The paper is not about Kulprit, but introduces the theory behind Kulprit and also provides some practical advice.
-You may also find useful this [guide](https://avehtari.github.io/modelselection/CV-FAQ.html) on Cross-Validation and model selection.
+You may also find this [guide](https://avehtari.github.io/modelselection/CV-FAQ.html) on Cross-Validation and model selection is useful.

 Installation
 ============